2kai/full-stack-school/README.md

 Open http://localhost and see the extended statistics including all, average and positive percentage and refreshing on button click.

+###### Exercises 1.8, "Unicafe" application

+Open http://localhost and see the same picture as in Exercise 1.7.
+Just a refactoring was done in this exercise.
+So visually nothing has been changed.

 ##### Development notes

 ```shell